fwouts/previewjs/README.md

 </div>
 <br />

-Preview.js lets you preview React, Solid and Vue components instantly in your IDE.
+Preview.js lets you preview React, Preact, Solid, Svelte, Vue components and Storybook stories instantly in your IDE (or in your browser via the CLI).

 [![Demo](assets/previewjs-overview.gif)](https://previewjs.com)